Workforce Development Agreement and Annual Reports

 (WDA or Agreement) provides funding for labour market programming in B.C. in the amount of $685 million over six years.

-Under this Agreement, the Ministry of Advanced Education, Skills and Training (AEST) works with a network of service delivery agencies, employers, industry organizations and communities to deliver skills training programs and services including:
+Under this Agreement, the Ministry of Advanced Education and Skills Training (AEST) works with a network of service delivery agencies, employers, industry organizations and communities to deliver skills training programs and services including:

 The WDA requires B.C. to publish labour market program outcomes each fiscal year.
 These public reports highlight how B.C.’s investment in skills training programs and other supports translate into beneficial outcomes for British Columbians.
+Summary report highlights are provided in the document below:

 2018/19 Rural-Urban Report